iqlusioninc/yubihsm.rs/README.md

 ## About

-This is a pure-Rust client library for [YubiHSM2] devices which implements most the functionality of the closed-source Yubico SDK.
+This is a pure-Rust client library for [YubiHSM2] devices which implements most the functionality of the closed-source [libyubihsm] library from the Yubico SDK.
 It communicates with the [yubihsm-connector] service: an HTTP(S) server which sends the commands to the YubiHSM2 hardware device over USB.

 Note that this is **NOT** an official Yubico project and is in no way supported or endorsed by Yubico (although whoever runs their Twitter account